zaphosting/docs/docs/account-community-ads.md

 ### Comments are not considered as advertising

 If a person asks the question, "Which hosters can you recommend?"
-Then a comment would be something like, "ZAP is cool!" or "I would recommend ZAP hosting."But good advertising would be more extensive and informative.
+Then a comment would be something like, "ZAP is cool!" or "I would recommend ZAP-Hosting."But good advertising would be more extensive and informative.
 That might look like this: "I would recommend ZAP-Hosting, they have a ..., you can ..., they offer ..., If you don't know them yet, you could also see all products and prices here: https://zap-hosting.com/en".

 ### Advertising must be customer-oriented

-An advertisement has to be placed in areas that could be interesting for ZAP hosting.
+An advertisement has to be placed in areas that could be interesting for ZAP-Hosting.
 The aim of the advertisement is to draw people's attention to ZAP-Hosting and to win them as new customers.
 This is therefore more likely to happen in a forum about servers and server providers than in a forum about agriculture.

 ## Submit Link